Last Updated on September 25, 2022 by Christine Kaaloa

 The fear, worries and annoyances of dealing with touts, scams and beggars can feel like a deterrent of travel, especially for women traveling alone.
 I’ll share ways I deal with these unpleasant encounters.

-How to deal with Touts, Scams, Beggars
+How to Deal with Touts, Scams, Beggars as a Female Solo Traveler

 I always give a firm, resolute, confident and low-sounding “No.” Sometimes, I look them in the eye; at other times, I avoid eye contact.
 Eye contact can be misconstrued as inviting and engaging them into to a more aggressive courtship process.